opendatasoft/slate/source/includes/_dataset_attachments.md

 ### Returns

-On success, a HTTP 200 is returned
+On success, an HTTP 200 is returned

 ## Download an attachment

-This endpoint is for downloading a file attached to a dataset
+This endpoint is for downloading a file attached to a dataset.

 > Definition